Chlorophenol O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and trichlorophenol, whereas its two products are S-adenosylhomocysteine and trichloroanisole.
+This is a methylation reaction in which 2,4,6-trichlorophenol is converted to 2,4,6-trichloroanisole.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from the fungal genus Trichoderma.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:trichlorophenol O-methyltransferase.
 Other names in common use include halogenated phenol O-methyltransferase, trichlorophenol, and O-methyltransferase.
+It methylates a variety of chlorinated phenols.